Corey Johnson (murderer): Execution

 On January 14, 2021, shortly after the loss of his final appeal, 52-year-old Corey Johnson was put to death by lethal injection at the USP Terre Haute.
 After a single dose of pentobarbital was administered, Johnson, who declined to say any last words, was pronounced dead at 11:34 p.m.
 For his last meal, Johnson ordered a pizza, jelly-filled doughnuts, and a strawberry milkshake.
 However, he only received the pizza and strawberry milkshake but did not get the doughnuts.
 Johnson's execution came nearly a day after the federal government executed Lisa Montgomery, who was the first woman to be executed by the federal government in 67 years.

 In a written statement issued after his execution, Johnson expressed that he was deeply remorseful of his actions and wanted each of his victims, whom he addressed by their names, to be remembered, and he apologized to the families of the people he killed back in 1992.
 Johnson also briefly commented on his last meal in his last written statement, describing his pizza and strawberry shake as "wonderful" but lamented that he did not get the jelly-filled doughnuts he asked for, stating that this "should be fixed".

 Aftermath

 Corey Johnson was the 12th and second-last prisoner to be executed since the resumption of federal executions in July 2020, and also the fourth out of five people to be executed during the presidential transition period of then US President Donald Trump.
-Two day after Johnson's death sentence was carried out, Dustin Higgs, who ordered the murders of three women in Maryland, was executed after losing his final plea for clemency.
+Two days after Johnson's death sentence was carried out, Dustin Higgs, who ordered the murders of three women in Maryland, was executed after losing his final plea for clemency.
 After the executions of both Johnson and Higgs, a moratorium was imposed on all remaining 40 or so death sentences on the federal level, with President Joe Biden promising to end the use of capital punishment by the federal US government upon assuming presidency during that same month.